chandrabiji/Workshop/README.md

-# Welcome to Hexaware FTP Training Course
+# Welcome to Ojas FTP Training Course

   Please take a look at the following files